21 Panel data

 What has “gone wrong” in this case?
 Some possible explanations are:

-2. This is simply bad luck (i.e., we would not expect these results for a different seed value).
+- We had bad luck (i.e., we don’t expect similar results for a different seed value).

-3. Our estimator is biased due to small-sample properties of the fixed-effects estimator.
+- Our fixed-effects estimator is biased due to its small-sample properties.

 Let’s take these explanations one at a time.
 For the first, the fact that cluster-robust standard errors are significantly higher than OLS standard errors seems consistent with this explanation.
 But recall that the standard error is essentially an estimate of the standard deviation of the relevant coefficient over independent random draws of the data.
 So a more rigorous way to test this explanation is to simulate the data and examine whether the OLS standard errors tend to underestimate the variability of the coefficients.